Future Days (The Last of Us): Critical response

 Several reviewers appreciated the homages to and changes from the game's narrative, which Push Squares Aaron Bayne wrote "is what we're looking for in an adaptation", though IGNs Cardy questioned some changes, preferring Abby's backstory and the dance sequence to be withheld until later in the narrative, as in the game.
-Kotakus Kenneth Shepard similarly found Abby's motivations benefited from mystery and tension, rather than outwardly revealing her thoughts as in the episode.
+Kotakus Shepard similarly found Abby's motivations benefited from mystery and tension, rather than outwardly revealing her thoughts as in the episode.
 Screen Rants Mary Kassel felt the episode had some "heavy exposition" but considered it necessary to establish the story.
-Critics lauded the suspense of the stalker scene—The A.V.
-Clubs Siede favorably compared it to a horror movie due to the performer's movements—and the quiet tension of Joel's therapy session, which IGNs Cardy felt "displays the shared grief of everyone in this world wonderfully".
+Critics lauded the suspense of the stalker scene, which The A.V.
+Clubs Siede favorably compared it to a horror movie due to the performer's movements, and the quiet tension of Joel's therapy session, which IGNs Cardy felt "displays the shared grief of everyone in this world wonderfully".
 Kotakus Shepard called the dance sequence "a perfect fucking scene" left largely unchanged, including the meticulously crafted dialogue.
 The episode was submitted for Music Composition for a Series (Original Dramatic Score), Stunt Coordination, and Stunt Performance at the Emmy Awards.